How will your loved ones be taken care of if you are disabled or die in the line of duty?

 The LEOFF 2 Ombudsman:

-- Provides individual death and disability consultation to LEOFF 2 members and their dependents.
+- Provides individual disability and survivor consultation to LEOFF 2 members and their dependents.

 - Answers questions relating to process, timing and what to expect.